 Traditional Thai Medicine and the Four Body Elements

-Published: Jul 3, 2018
+Published: Jul 3, 2018 | Revised: Aug 25, 2024

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

 eBook - Thai Healing Arts Reference Book

 But first things first: the Thai people certainly do not believe that there is literally a piece of earth, a drop of water, a breeze of wind or a flame of fire in each atom of the universe.
-It’s rather that each element refers to the qualities of that substance, where substances are, for instance, organs, cell tissue, processes, functions, and so on.
+It’s rather that each of the Four Element refers to the qualities of that substance, where substances are, for instance, organs, cell tissue, psychological and physiological processes and functions, and so on.

-Substances that are solid can be said to have the qualities of the Earth element.
-Substances that are liquid are of the Water element.
-Movement is the quality of the Air element, and Heat is the quality of the Fire element.
+Substances that are solid can be said to have the qualities of the Earth Element.
+Substances that are liquid are of the Water Element.
+Movement is the quality of the Air Element, and heat is the quality of the Fire Element.

 Some basic guidelines concerning the Four Elements and the human body can be outlined as follows here further below.